Dirty Workz

+History

+Dirty Workz was conceived and founded by Koen Bauweraerts in 2006.
+According to Bauweraerts, the goal was to create a platform that would give him complete creative freedom over his music and allow him to produce his own sounds.
+In 2008, he released the album My Dirty Workz on his label; the album reached number 13 on the Ultratop Belgian music charts that same year.

+In 2009, the label organized the "Dirty Workz Deluxe" event, held on 28 November at the Lotto Arena in Antwerp.

 In October 2012, the label announced the arrival of Deepack and his new EP entitled Anarchy.
 In July 2013, Coone collaborated with American Steve Aoki's Dim Mak Records label, in order to further popularize his label internationally.
 In June 2014, Dirty Workz announced that they had signed a new notorious band from the hardstyle scene, Wasted Penguinz.
 In early September, it was Dr. Rude's turn to join the label.